jorgemanrubia/turbolinks_render/README.md

 - It's not a `get` request
 - It's not rendering json

-When these conditions are met:
+When these conditions are met and `render` is used:

 - The body of the page is replaced with the rendered content with Javascript
 - An event `turbolinks:load` is dispatched